zmcartor/homestead-guide/source/contracts-and-transactions/account-types-gas-and-transactions.rst

 All Ether balances and values are denominated in units of wei: 1 Ether is 1e18 wei.

-.. note:: "Contracts" in Expanse should not be seen as something that should be "fulfilled" or "complied with"; rather, they are more like "autonomous agents" that live inside of the Expanse execution environment, always executing a specific piece of code when "poked" by a message or transaction, and having direct control over their own ether balance and their own key/value store to store their permanent state.
+.. note:: "Contracts" in Expanse should not be seen as something that should be "fulfilled" or "complied with"; rather, they are more like "autonomous agents" that live inside of the Expanse execution environment, always executing a specific piece of code when "poked" by a message or transaction, and having direct control over their own expanse balance and their own key/value store to store their permanent state.

 What is a transaction?
 ================================================================================